Binoculars are the world’s most used optical instrument, other than eyeglasses (spectacles), and they have a lot of different uses – applications.

-In the same way that digital cameras can have image stabilization, so too, can binoculars.
-Image stabilization compensates for operator movement, the swaying of a boat, or the vibration inside an aircraft, that normally prevent the viewer from having a steady image.
-Stabilized binoculars usually contain a gyroscope that requires power to provide stabilization, or a pendulum-type device that provides stabilization without being powered.
+In the same way that digital cameras can have image stabilisation, so too, can binoculars.
+Image stabilisation compensates for operator movement, the swaying of a boat, or the vibration inside an aircraft, that normally prevent the viewer from having a steady image.
+Stabilised binoculars usually contain a gyroscope that requires power to provide stabilisation, or a pendulum-type device that provides stabilisation without being powered.
 Most often, this type of binocular is used by boaters to reduce the disorientation common with high-power optics, or while using them in choppy seas.
 They are also popular with aviators and search-and-rescue professionals.

 Basic accessories serve to replace lost or broken stock items or can simply make carrying or using your binocular a bit easier.
 These easy upgrades can include the following items

 Straps Not satisfied with the thin nylon strap that came with your binocular?
-Get a new one that’s longer, adjustable, padded, ergonomic, buoyant, colored, or outfitted in your favorite camo pattern.
+Get a new one that’s longer, adjustable, padded, ergonomic, buoyant, coloured, or outfitted in your favourite camo pattern.